makarworld/pymexc/README.md

 Most of the code was generated with ChatGPT, if you see an error, write to issues.

+# Futures orders API
+MEXC Futures API for create orders is on maintance now. **_But you can bypass it_**.
+See [this issue](https://github.com/makarworld/pymexc/issues/15) for more information.

 # Installation
 You can install pymexc using pip: